umdevelopera/um-account-tabs/readme.txt

 = Documentation & Support =

 This is a free extension created for the community.
 The Ultimate Member team does not provide support for this extension.
-Open new issue in the GitHub repository if you face a problem: https://github.com/umdevelopera/um-account-tabs/issues
+Open new issue in the GitHub repository if you are facing a problem or have a suggestion: https://github.com/umdevelopera/um-account-tabs/issues

 Documentation is the README section in the GitHub repository: https://github.com/umdevelopera/um-account-tabs